Disgruntled/serverless-website/readme.md

 Step 2) Enroll your domain in cloudflare.
 You Will need to create an "A" record.
 I just used a random IP from google

 Step 3) Enroll for workers.
-It isn't free, but hey nothing is.
+It is indeed free now.

 Step 4) Enroll in the cloudflare KV beta from the workers page.
 Create a namespace